ronin1/fastapi-template/README.md

 ## API & Worker Design

 Both uses FastAPI library.
 Each has their own `requirements.txt` and they both use `shared_lib` module (which also has its own requirement file).
-You can find the container instruction under `./Docker.api` & `./Docker.worker` files.
+You can find the container instruction under `./Dockerfile.api` & `./Dockerfile.worker` files.
+Postgres SQL schema files can be foun under `./db` directory.
+Nginx configuration is stored in `./nginx.conf`

 ### API Endpoints